luxonis/depthai-python/docs/source/components/nodes/tof.rst

 * Burst mode: When enabled, ToF node won't reuse frames, as shown on the graph below.
 It's related to post-processing of the ToF frames, not the actual sensor/projector.
 It's disabled by default.
 * Phase shuffle Temporal filter: Averages shuffled and non-shuffled frames of the same modulation frequency to reduce noise.
 It's enabled by default.
 You can disable it to reduce :ref:`ToF motion blur` and system load.

-These are mostly for debugging, and should be enabled:

-- FPPN Correction; It's a process that corrects the fixed pattern noise (FPN) of the ToF sensor.
-It's enabled by default for best performance.
-- Wiggle Correction: It's a process that corrects the wiggle effect of the ToF sensor.
-It's enabled by default for best performance.
-- Temperature Correction: It's a process that corrects the temperature effect of the ToF sensor.
-It's enabled by default for best performance.

 .. image:: /_static/images/components/tof-optical-correction.png

 Here's the time diagram which showcases how ToF decoding gets done based on the settings.